Alex Warren: Music

-In February 2024, Warren released the single "Before You Leave Me", which became his first entry on the UK Singles Chart in the United Kingdom, peaking at number 80.
-His single "Save You a Seat", which was used in more than 144,000 TikTok videos by late 2024, debuted at number 11 on Billboards Digital Song Sales chart in April 2024, his first entry on a Billboard chart.
+In February 2024, Warren released the single "Before You Leave Me", which became his first entry on the UK Singles Chart, peaking at number 80.
+His single "Save You a Seat" debuted at number 11 on Billboards Digital Song Sales chart in April 2024, marking his first appearance on a Billboard chart.
 His single "Carry You Home" was released on May 31, 2024.
-"Carry You Home" became Warren's second song to chart in the United Kingdom, where it peaked at number nine on the UK Singles Chart in April 2025, and also charted on Billboards Pop Airplay, Adult Pop Airplay, Hot Rock & Alternative Songs, and Canadian Hot 100 charts.
-He performed it at the Macy's Thanksgiving Day Parade that year.
-His September 2024 single "Burning Down" was his first song to appear on the Billboard Hot 100 chart, peaking at number 69 in October and the song was released on You'll Be Alright Kid Chapter 1.
+The song became Warren's second charting single in the United Kingdom, peaking at number nine on the UK Singles Chart in April 2025, and also charted on Billboards Pop Airplay, Adult Pop Airplay, Hot Rock & Alternative Songs, and Canadian Hot 100 charts.
+He performed it at the Macy's Thanksgiving Day Parade later that year.
+His September 2024 single "Burning Down" became his first entry on the Billboard Hot 100, peaking at number 69 in October, and was included on his debut extended play You'll Be Alright, Kid (Chapter 1).
 The song also peaked at number 28 on the UK Singles Chart in March 2025.
-A remix of the song with Joe Jonas was released in December 2024.
-You'll Be Alright, Kid (Chapter 1), his debut studio album, was released on September 27, 2024.
+A remix featuring Joe Jonas was released in December 2024.
+You'll Be Alright, Kid (Chapter 1) was released on September 27, 2024.

 In February 2025, Warren released the single "Ordinary".
 It soon became popular on TikTok and, the following month, Warren performed it on the Netflix reality television series Love Is Blinds season 8 reunion episode, which was the show's first musical performance and led to an increase in streams for the song.
-"Ordinary" peaked at the top of the Billboard Hot 100, and also topped the charts in several other countries worldwide, including Australia, Canada, and the United Kingdom.
-In the latter country, "Ordinary" became the longest-running number one song on the UK Singles Chart of the 2020s thus far (surpassing "Bad Habits" by Ed Sheeran), as well as the longest-running uninterrupted number one song on the UK Singles Chart by an American male singer of all time.
-His international Cheaper Than Therapy tour began in February 2025 and ended in August 2025.
-In April 2025, Warren teased a collaboration with American singer Jelly Roll at the 2025 Stagecoach Festival in Indio, California titled "Bloodline".
-On June 27, he released "On My Mind" with Rosé as the third pre-release single of his album You'll Be Alright, Kid.
+"Ordinary" reached number one on the Billboard Hot 100 and topped the charts in several other countries, including Australia, Canada, and the United Kingdom.
+In the United Kingdom, it became the longest-running number-one song on the UK Singles Chart of the 2020s, surpassing Ed Sheeran's "Bad Habits", as well as the longest-running uninterrupted number-one song on the chart by an American male solo artist.
+Warren's international Cheaper Than Therapy Tour began in February 2025 and concluded in August 2025.
+In April 2025, Warren teased a collaboration with American singer Jelly Roll at the Stagecoach Festival in Indio, California, titled "Bloodline".
+On June 27, he released "On My Mind" with Rosé as the third pre-release single from his first album You'll Be Alright, Kid.

+Warren was nominated for Best New Artist at the 68th Annual Grammy Awards and performed "Ordinary" during the ceremony in February 2026.
+His performance was briefly disrupted by a malfunction with his in-ear monitors, causing him to fall out of sync with the backing track before recovering and completing the performance.
+Also that month, Warren released the single "Fever Dream".